simonneutert/labradorite-notebook/README.md

 **Search Engine**

 - **SQLite FTS5** full-text search with BM25 ranking
+- **Keyboard shortcut**: Press `Ctrl + K` (or `Cmd + K` on Mac) to quickly focus the search input
+- **Quick search**: Real-time search with up to 100 results on the main page
+- **Search All**: Dedicated comprehensive search page with configurable limit (default: 10,000 results)
+  - Two-column responsive layout with sidebar navigation on tablet and up
+  - Quick navigation via sidebar anchor links
+  - Mobile-optimized single-column view
 - **In-memory database** by default for faster performance
 - **Configurable storage**: Use `DATABASE_TYPE=file` for persistent search index
 - **Multi-field search** across title, tags, and content